- PENNY ELLIS -

 [This section is under construction]

 The present day township comprises 1,696 acres.
 The houses outside the main village today are The Street Head Inn, Cross Lanes Farm, The Bunkhouse (formerly Cross Lanes School), East Lane House, West Lane House and Misty Field.
-For a map showing the whole township see the section Three Townships.
+For a map showing the whole township see the section Four Townships.

 Below is a map of the whole of the village of Newbiggin in 1839.
 The map that follows show the village in more detail, and shows some of the occupations of the inhabitants.